-Notes: *ACEA 2025 fact sheet reports an annual mileage of 12,000 km.

 8.3.3.
 Use phase consumption

 Contrary to upstream activities where carbon footprint is unique for a vehicle, downstream activities are different for different regions for the same vehicle.
 The LCA vehicle's GHG emissions are declared at the point of sale, but it is difficult to measure energy consumption after sale.
-As a matter of fact, for Level 1 and Level 2 analysis, projections or estimations can be made based on available information such as certification values.
-These should be considered as minimum requirements and do not prevent the use of more realistic or detailed data to better characterise vehicle behaviour, where such data is available.
-For Level 3 and Level 4, where stricter requirements are in place, please refer to guidelines in [Table 11].

 Usage of light-duty vehicles depends on regional customer behaviour.
 To provide a standard approach that ensures repeatability, comparability and verifiability by authorities, each region has defined homologation driving cycles and test conditions to be followed.
 In some regions, these certification values are repeatedly found to underestimate the average fuel consumption in real-life operation.
 In this regard, Table 12 provides an overview of the primary certification protocols used globally.
 This table serves as an illustrative example of the methodologies employed in key regions to determine fuel and energy consumption for light-duty vehicles, depending on the powertrain type.
 The selection and verification of the appropriate homologation procedure remain the responsibility of each contracting party, to be determined on a case-by-case basis.
-As a result, using regional certification values is considered to be a good starting point to later reach an accurate representation of in-use energy consumption, compared to using globally standardised values.
+As a result, using regional certification values is considered to be a good starting point to later reach an accurate representation of in-use energy consumption

 The scientific community widely acknowledges that there remains a substantial disparity between certification values and actual energy or fuel consumption in real-world conditions across all types of powertrains in some regions.
-This gap is particularly pronounced for plug-in hybrid electric vehicles, as evidenced by numerous scientific studies.
 The gap may vary per powertrain, region, driving behaviour and other variables that have to be taken into account.
 However, in some regions such as Europe and Japan, real-world fuel consumption can be monitored through on-board systems.
 This data is compiled annually and shows the gap between certified values and actual usage for each powertrain.
 To address this, the guidelines propose using a "discrepancy factor" if data are available for the region in question.
 If the factor is not available for a specific region, then the factor should be calculated based on best available data and expert qualified assumptions with a minimum value of ‘1’.
-For vehicles that have more than one mode of operation (e.g. PHEVs working in Charge-Depleting and Charge-Sustaining mode), distinct discrepancy factors should be applied to accurately characterise each operational mode.
+For vehicles that have more than one mode of operation (e.g. OVC-HEVs working in Charge-Depleting and Charge-Sustaining mode), distinct discrepancy factors should be applied to accurately characterise each operational mode.